boreq/unfuck-files-from-my-camera-please/README.md

 ## Compatibility

-If a camera/format combo is here then the files from it it are supported, if not I can easily make sure they are if you send me an example file.
+If the camera/format combo is here then the files from it it are supported, if not I can easily add support for a camera if you send me an example file that you would like to rename.

 Time zone info:
 - `present` means that the time zone info is present and the timestamp can be parsed correctly